nakedmcse/celeste-converter-c/README.md

 ## Overview

 This tool allows you to convert between Celeste's proprietary DATA format and standard PNG images.
-It's a C port of the original [Kotlin-based celeste-converter](https://github.com/borogk/celeste-converter).
+It's a C port of the original [Rust-based celeste-converter](https://github.com/borogk/celeste-converter).

 ## Features